 Applying for citizenship can be very confusing.
 If possible, we recommend you have a lawyer help you.
 It can be expensive, but you may be able to find free and low-cost legal help online and in your community.

-1. The first step is to complete the form N-400.
 You have to include many papers with the application and you also have to pay the fee.
-Here is a link to the things you need to include when you mail your N-400 application.
+Here is a checklist of what you need to include when you submit your N-400 application.
 You have to include two passport photos with your application.
 Remember to write your “A-number” on the back of these photos.
 Some people can apply for a fee waiver so you do not have to pay the fee.
 If you are filling out your paperwork without a lawyer, the free website CitizenshipWorks.org will help you to complete your application.
 They will review it to see if you have any problems.

-2. You will receive a letter of receipt that says USCIS received your application.
+You will receive a letter of receipt that says USCIS received your application.
 Keep this and write down the 13-digit receipt number.
 Take a photo of the receipt on your phone and email it to yourself to make sure you don’t lose it.
-You can use the receipt number to check the status of your application on the USCIS website.
+You can use the receipt number to check the status of your application.

 Biometric screening is a security check.
 You will be asked to go to an office at a certain day and time.
 Make sure to go to this appointment and to arrive on time!
 At the appointment, they will take your fingerprints.
 This means they will stamp your fingerprints and run the picture through a system to make sure you are not a criminal.
 Learn more about the biometrics appointment.

-4. Complete an interview with a United States Citizenship and Immigration Officer.
+Complete an interview with a United States Citizenship and Immigration Officer.
 Learn more about the naturalization interview and how to prepare for the test.